8ta4/say/DONTREADME.md

 Overlap is more likely with a manual second trigger.

 The automatic trigger is designed to kick in after it accumulates 1 minute of untranscribed speech.
 Usually, the transcription is done fast, keeping the latency under one second.
-This quick turnaround makes it pretty unlikely for a second automatic trigger to overlap with the previous one.
+This quick turnaround makes it pretty unlikely for an automatic second trigger to overlap with the previous trigger.

 But a manual trigger can be activated anytime, so it's more likely to overlap.